rycus86/podlike/examples/modernized/README.md

 - A frontend *Traefik* `router` as the main HTTP entrypoint to the cluster
 - A central *Consul* server the local agents can connect to
-- [Prometheus](TODO) with [Grafana](TODO) for scraping and displaying metrics
+- [Prometheus](https://prometheus.io/) with [Grafana](https://grafana.com/) for scraping and displaying metrics
-- [Elasticsearch](TODO) with [Kibana](TODO) for storing and visualizing the logs
+- [Elasticsearch](https://www.elastic.co/products/elasticsearch) with [Kibana](https://www.elastic.co/products/kibana) for storing and visualizing the logs
-- A central [Fluentbit](TODO link + spelling) to forward logs from the local agents to *Elasticsearch*
+- A central *Fluent Bit* to forward logs from the local agents to *Elasticsearch*
 - A *Jaeger* collector and UI for distributed traces, also stored in *Elasticsearch*
 - An extra *Jaeger* agent in the stack for the frontend `router` to report to
 - An *Nginx* instance that serves the static bits for `data-server`
 - One more local *Consul* agent running in the same network namespace as *Nginx* for service discovery

 You can find the main application accessible on port `80`, the *Traefik* dashboard on `8080`, and you can have a look at the current state of services and the service discovery metadata on the *Consul* UI on port `8500`.
 You'll find *Kibana* on port `5601` to see the logs from the apps and their reverse proxies, the distributed traces on port `16686` on the *Jaeger* UI, and the metrics on port `3000` in *Grafana*.
 Everything should be preconfigured for this demo and ready to use, including an example *Grafana* dashboard, its datasource, and the default index pattern in *Kibana*.
-To have some metrics to look at, hit up `http://127.0.0.1/` a few times, or put some load on it with something like [wrk](TODO).
+To have some metrics to look at, hit up `http://127.0.0.1/` a few times, or put some load on it with something like [wrk](https://github.com/wg/wrk).